jwentong/jwentong.github.io/mab.md

 - Online Advertising: Optimizing ad placements to maximize click-through rates.

 MABs can be categorized based on the nature of the reward process:
-- Stochastic MABs: The reward distribution for each arm is stationary and independent over time.
+- Stochastic MABs: The reward distribution for each arm is stationary, stochastic, and independent over time.
 - Adversarial MABs: The rewards are chosen by an adversary, potentially aiming to mislead the player.
 - Markovian MABs: The reward distribution depends on the history of past arm selections.
 - Contextual MABs: The player receives contextual information at each time step, which can influence the reward distribution.